baltimore-sun-data/housing-map/README.md

 *  x Add a credit line for yourself
 *  x Add a mention of the fact that the small, static maps are not to scale
 *  - See additional notes in email on things to fix on blocks at various sizes
+* Convert the "black and yellow dots" to "black, brown and yellow dots" per notes in your planner
+* Remove the base map entirely so as to avoid giving too much location information about individual houses
+* Add a Baltimore County breakout map
+* Redo the other flat maps to reflect the new color scheme.
+  (This should be fairly quick, since our county shapes remain the same.)
+* Add new chatter from our reporter
+* Switch to other mapping project, assuming it is Tuesday.
+If not, keep moving on these TODOs.
 * Hand-code a legend - make it hot-swappable with arrow instructions, since you did not discuss this with Adam.
 * Talk with the team on Monday about where we stand
 * Iterate with even better static images (preferably gif or png versions of a larger image, scaled down)